St. Augustine Historic Bar Crawl

 Travelers should have at least a moderate level of physical fitness

-We can only accommodate vegetarian diets on the St. Augustine Beer & History Crawl.
-We cannot accommodate vegan, kosher, dairy allergies, sugar free or gluten-free restrictions.
+We can easily accommodate vegetarian diets on the St. Augustine Historic Bar Crawl.
+Please note that vegan, kosher, dairy allergies, sugar free or gluten-free restrictions will have a much more limited selection.

 Meeting point